The course is organized into three main technical blocks:

 lll.
 Access to Justice for migrant workers

-Course learning materials and tuition will be offered online in English and French.
+Course learning materials and tuition will be offered online in English.
 The following requirements are therefore essential to participate in this course:

 Upon completion of the course, participants will have:

 The Turin Centre is known for its innovative learning tools and methodologies.